Zgorzelec: Transport

 Zgorzelec is served by two railway stations, Zgorzelec in the southern part of the town, and Zgorzelec Miasto in the eastern part.

+The A4 motorway passes just to the north of Zgorzelec.
+The town can be accessed from exit 1 of the A4.

 Sports

 Turów Zgorzelec men's basketball team until 2018 played in the Polish Basketball League (top division).
 In 2014 Turów won its only national championship and qualified to the Euroleague for the first time.
 The local football team is Nysa Zgorzelec.
 It competes in the lower leagues.